Fort Pitt, Kent: The Fort

 View from Fort Pitt to the north, 1831 (with Chatham in the foreground, and the dockyard (left) and Fort Amherst (right) in the distance).

-Construction of Fort Pitt on the site began during June 1805, in response to renewed fears of a French invasion.
-Named after Prime Minister William Pitt (who had died in 1806), Fort Pitt was planned as part of the defensives overlooking the River Medway: Fort Clarence, Fort Amherst and the Great Lines were visible from Fort Pitt, the whole providing a defensive ring to protect Chatham Dockyard from landward attack.
+Construction of Fort Pitt on the site began during June 1806, in response to renewed fears of a French invasion.
+Named after Prime Minister William Pitt (who had died on 23 January 1806), Fort Pitt was planned as part of the defensives overlooking the River Medway: Fort Clarence, Fort Amherst and the Great Lines were visible from Fort Pitt, the whole providing a defensive ring to protect Chatham Dockyard from landward attack.
 A further concern (with the potential of invasion in mind) was to guard the approaches to Rochester Bridge, which was a key riverine crossing on the most direct route from the south-east coast to London.

 By April 1813 the construction of Fort Pitt was more or less complete (although some works remained to be done).
-It has been described as a 'remarkable hybrid': it was among the very last bastioned forts to be built in England (as the style was by then obsolescent), but integrated into its form were multi-storey brick gun towers, representing the latest fashion in fortification.
+It has been described as a 'remarkable hybrid': it was among the very last bastioned forts to be built in the United Kingdom (as the style was by then obsolescent), but integrated into its form were multi-storey brick gun towers, representing the latest style in fortification.